Eugene-L-H/Library/README.md

 appear on the shelf.
 Once the shelf is full, no further books can be added until the shelf is cleared.

-# Instructons
+# Instructions
-The shelf comes pre-populated with several books.
+The shelf comes prepopulated with several books.
 The red '*Clear Shelf*' button in the top left of the screen can be used to clear all books from the shelf.

 When the '*Add Book*' button is pushed a '*Add a Book:*' popup is displayed: